Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 - _**Tries**_ are a particular class of _trees_ where:
   - Given a particular piece of data, it will always be on a particular path.
 - _**Radix Tries**_ are a particular class of a trie where:
-  - The location of a value is determined the path constructed one digit at a time.
+  - The location of a value is determined the path constructed one chunk of digits (represented in the chosen radix) at a time.
-- _**Patricia Tries**_ are _radix tries_ which are optimized to ensure lonely node-paths are consolidated into a single node.
+  - are optimized to ensure lonely node-paths are consolidated into a single node.
+- _**Patricia Tries**_ are _radix-2 tries_

 Notes: